BZemba87/lastseen/README.md

 # Last Seen

-This is a social media image sharing site that unfortunately is unfinished.
+This is a social media image sharing site that allows users to create, read, update and delete posts, comments, likes and profiles.

 It will have the ability to perform CRUD operations.